MaximSaka/meta-weston-rdp/README.md

 5) Once the image is built and downloaded to the board, connect to the board and edit the weston.ini file.
-The file is located here /etc/xdg/weston/weston.ini modify the screen share section to the following and save
+The file is located here /etc/xdg/weston/weston.ini Add "modules=screen-share.so" to [core] and modify the [screen-share] section as shown bellow and save
 ```
 [core]
 ...